-A student-athlete advisory committee (SAAC) is a committee made up of student-athletes assembled to provide insight on the student-athlete experience.
-The Saint Mary's College SAAC will consist of a minimum of two representatives from each varsity sport.
+The Student-Athlete Advisory Committee (SAAC) will consist of a minimum of two representatives from each varsity sport.
 The sport reps are responsible for attending meetings held every two weeks and recapping them through e-mails to the team and coach.
-The SAAC also offers input on the rules, regulations and policies that affect student-athletes' lives on NCAA member institution campuses.